 On average, over 100,000 airplane flights occur internationally every day.
 The demand for pilots has never been higher and is projected to continue booming for the next decade.
 According to Pilotjobcentral, CAE forecasts that the airline industry will need about 255,000 new pilots over the course of the next decade.
 This highlights the need for Cessna citation training classes.

-A CE-500 or CE-525 jet type rating greatly enhances the hiring prospects for an aspiring airline or business jet pilot.
+A CE-525 jet type rating greatly enhances the hiring prospects for an aspiring airline or business jet pilot.

-The CE-500 or CE-525 jet type rating courses are tailored to each candidate's experience and knowledge of aviation, providing a comprehensive learning format for growth and certification.
+The CE-525 jet type rating courses are tailored to each candidate's experience and knowledge of aviation, providing a comprehensive learning format for growth and certification.

-The CE-500 or CE-525 type rating training courses include a full-time 7 to 12-day course for pilots of varied experience levels who already possess Multiengine and Instrument ratings.
+The CE-525 type rating training course includes a full-time 7 to 12-day course for pilots of varied experience levels who already possess Multiengine and Instrument ratings.

 The goal of this training is to provide the necessary knowledge and skill that allows a pilot to transition from piston propeller or turboprop aircraft to flying multicrew jet operations.

 What Model Aircraft Are Covered By CE-525 Training?